bradmccoydev/terraform-cert-practice-questions/Chapters/Implement and maintain state.md

   backend "consul" {}
 }

-Give an example of passing partial configuration with Command-line Key/Value pairs?
+# Give an example of passing partial configuration with Command-line Key/Value pairs?

 terraform init \
     -backend-config="address=demo.consul.io" \
     -backend-config="path=example_app/terraform_state" \
     -backend-config="scheme=https"

-How do you unconfigure a backend?
+# How do you unconfigure a backend?

 If you no longer want to use any backend, you can simply remove the configuration from the file.
 Terraform will detect this like any other change and prompt you to rerun terraform init.

 As part of the reinitialization, Terraform will ask if you'd like to migrate your state back down to normal local state.
 Once this is complete then Terraform is back to behaving as it does by default.

-Local backend
-What is local Backend?
+# What is local Backend?

 The local backend stores state on the local filesystem, locks that state using system APIs, and performs operations locally.

 // Example
 terraform {